 During these chilly winter months, there’s nothing more comforting than a bowl or two of warm soup or stew.
 This healthy take on a Pacific Northwest clam chowder gets a creamy consistency from mashing sweet potatoes and adding a cup of coconut milk.
 This hearty chowder is great fresh or reheated for lunches and make-ahead meals.

-Prepare ingredients: Peel and dice sweet potatoes into 1-inch chunks.
-Peel carrots and slice into coins.
-Cut celery into thin slices.
-Peel and dice onion.
+Prepare ingredients: Peel and rough dice sweet potatoes into 1-inch pieces.
+Peel carrots and cut into ½-inch coins.
+Slice celery into ½-inch pieces.
+Dice onion and mince garlic.
 Peel shrimp and cut into 1-inch pieces.

 Add olive oil to a large pot over medium-high heat.
 Add prepared carrot, celery and onion.
 Cook for 7-10 minutes, until vegetables are soft and onion is translucent.
-Add diced potatoes and cover with 4 cups of vegetable broth.
+Add garlic and cook for 1 more minute.
+Add diced potatoes and cover with 4 to 5 cups of vegetable broth, just covering potatoes.
 Bring to a boil.

 Once potatoes are boiling, add dried thyme, salt and pepper.
-Reduce to a simmer and cook until potatoes are soft, about 18-20 minutes.
+Reduce to a simmer and cook until potatoes are soft, about 18 to 20 minutes.
 Use a potato masher to break up potato chunks, which will thicken the chowder.
 Stir in coconut milk and return to a simmer.

-Add diced shrimp and drained clams.
+Add diced shrimp and drained, canned clams.
 Cook for another 5 minutes, until shrimp is cooked through but not overdone.
 Taste and adjust seasoning, as needed.
 Serve.